 2. Increase your power.

-Ultimately, those are the 3 big principles I like to follow when designing in-season wrestling training plans.
-Keep your training simple, follow these 3 principles, make adjustments as you need, and you should be primed and ready to win some big matches at the end of the season in 2012!
+Keep your training simple, follow these 3 principles, make adjustments as you need, and you should be primed and ready to win some big matches at the end of the season!

-Sample In-Season Training For Wrestling Plan
+Sample In-Season Training Program

 Below is the first week of the 8-week in-season plan I put together for one of the college wrestlers I train via email.
-To download the first 4 weeks of the program click- Wrestling Training.

-Wrestling Training Plan Day 1
+Day 1

 a.
 Kneeling Jump (4×4)